A cavity array microscope for parallel single-atom interfacing: Methods

 To determine the transverse waist of the traps, we measure both the trap depth and trap frequency (Ext.
 Data Fig.~\ref{efig:depth}).
 For the depth, $U$, after atoms are loaded they are strongly driven on the $F=2\rightarrow3$ transition to eject them from the trap, then imaged as normal.
 The resulting imaging signal shows a loss feature given by the differential light shift of the ground and excited states; at our trapping wavelength, the trap depth of the ground state is $43\%$ of the overall light shift~\cite{steck2024rubidium}.
 For the frequency, $\nu$, after loading the traps are modulated at fixed amplitude with varying frequency to induce parametric heating at twice the trapping frequency.
 After fitting the resulting $U_i$ and $\nu_i$ values for all traps in the array, we then calculate the waist assuming an approximately harmonic potential as $w_i=\frac{1}{\pi\nu_i}\sqrt{\frac{U_i}{m}}$, where $m$ is the atom mass~\cite{grimm2000optical}.

-\textit{Single-atom loading ---} As discussed, each cavity mode features two wavelength-scale mode-waists in the atom plane due to inversion off the curved mirror, which can lead to 0, 1, or 2 atoms being loaded in the array (Ext.
-Data Fig.~\ref{efig:2atom}a).
-This effect could be eliminated using an auxiliary potential to shield one half of the array, or by using a next-generation cavity geometry which has no curved mirror~\cite{soper2025cavity}.
-Here we take a more brute-force approach by quadratically suppressing the rate of double loading.
+\textit{Single-atom loading ---} In the first generation cavity array microscope, spatial inversion of the cavity mode due to reflection off of the curved mirror creates a point symmetry which causes a single cavity mode to create two spatially separate traps in the atom plane, and two output ports on the flat end mirror (Ext.
+Data Fig.~\ref{efig:2atom}).
+This is why the 43 cavity modes in Fig.~\ref{fig:schematic}b produce 86 fluorescence spots.
+This effect is eliminated in the next-generation cavity geometry~\cite{soper2025cavity} which has no curved mirror which we showcase in Fig.~\ref{fig:nextgen} of the main text.
+For the first-generation design, we take a more brute-force approach by quadratically suppressing the rate of double loading.
 If the probability of loading a single atom into one side of the cavity is $p$, then the probability to load only one atom across both sides is $2p(1-p)$, while the double loading probability is $p^2$.
 Thus by setting $p\approx0.18$ we should maintain a single atom loading probability of $2p(1-p)\approx30\%$, with a double loading probability of only $3\%$.
 Indeed, when we intentionally lower the loading fraction of the array by using a lower trap depth during loading and by pulsing traps on and off to eject atoms, we find that the probability to load only a single atom in either of the two sides of the array is $28.9(4)\%$, and the corresponding double loading probability is $2.8(1)\%$ (Ext.
 Data Fig.~\ref{efig:2atom}f); we consider this $10\times$ suppression of double-loading sufficient for our present purposes.